alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 # Acceptance Testing

-Where does Acceptance Testing fit in with other tests?
+Where does Acceptance Testing fit in with other forms of automated tests?

 * Unit Tests - low level, interact directly with code
 * Integration Tests - higher level, to test the entire system (or a few parts) working together
 * End-to-end (E2E) Tests - high level, test UI *and* logic *and* database *and* API calls
 * Smoke Tests - very small suite of tests, quick to run, to prove system isn't completely broken
 * Stress Tests - simulate real-world behavior under load

 ---